0xPolygon/polygon-docs/docs/tools/matic-js/setup/ethers.md

-The [ethers.js](https://docs.ethers.io/) is a library for interacting with the Ethereum Blockchain and its ecosystem.
+[ethers.js](https://docs.ethers.io/) is a library for interacting with the Ethereum Blockchain and its ecosystem.

 ## Setup ether.js